 Aspects to consider include:

 - Implications for overseas businesses

-If the UK was to leave the EU and did not remain as an EEA or EFTA state, it is likely to lead to less regulation of UK companies.
-However, this has not been one of the priority areas in the UK’s recent negotiations with the EU and we would not expect changes in this area to be significant or a high priority.
+The current intention of the UK Government is that EU law will cease to apply directly to the UK, but will be transposed into UK law upon a Brexit under what is being called the 'Great Repeal Bill'.
+Parliament can then determine which elements of that law to retain, modify, replace or remove from UK law.
+When the UK leaves the EU, it is likely to lead to less regulation of UK companies.
+However, this was not one of the priority areas in the UK’s pre-referendum negotiations with the EU and we would not expect changes in this area to be significant or a high priority.

 The majority of English corporate law is not derived from EU legislation.
 The Companies Act 2006 is the core legislation affecting the incorporation and operation of UK companies.
 Some parts of the Companies Act 2006 have been derived from EU Directives.
 These include provisions relating to accounts, disclosure of information and shareholder rights.
 The most significant provisions apply to UK companies with shares listed on a regulated market such as the Main Market of the London Stock Exchange.
-We would expect these provisions to be reviewed by the Government following a vote for the UK to leave the EU, but would not expect significant changes to follow.
+We would expect these provisions to be reviewed by the Government in the coming months and years, but would not expect significant changes in this area.

-The UK equity capital markets are in part governed by EU Directives implemented in the UK, including in relation to the requirements to prepare a prospectus, obligations of disclosure and transparency and provisions to prevent market abuse.
-These provisions provide a uniform legal framework for the operation of EU capital markets.
-We would not expect changes to these provisions to be a high priority on a Brexit.
-We also expect that the Financial Conduct Authority and the London Stock Exchange would want to see obligations of this type remain in force.
+The UK equity capital markets are in part governed by EU Directives and Regulations, implemented or having direct effect in the UK, including in relation to the requirements to prepare a prospectus, obligations of disclosure and transparency and provisions to prevent market abuse.
+These Directives and Regulations provide a uniform legal framework for the operation of EU capital markets.
+We do not expect changes to these provisions to be a high priority.
+We also expect that the Financial Conduct Authority and the London Stock Exchange will want to see obligations of this type remain in force.

 This article is part of our Brexit series